 Namely, that hardwired biological differences between the two sexes could have an impact on whether the treatment is successful.

-Men and women’s immune systems have sex-specific characteristics that have not been properly taken into account by specialists investigating the effectiveness of immunotherapy, write Dr. Conforti and team in an article published in The Lancet Oncology.
+Men and women’s immune systems have sex-specific characteristics that have not been properly taken into account by specialists investigating the effectiveness of immunotherapy, write Dr. Conforti and team in

 “Both sex and gender can potentially affect the strength of the body’s immune response,” argues Dr. Conforti.